Skip to main content

 • Avoid sticky or hard foods for the first 24 hours

-• Some sensitivity to hot and cold is normal for 1–2 weeks and gradually resolves
+• Some sensitivity to hot and cold is normal for 1 to 2 weeks and usually fades on its own

-• If your bite feels "high" or uneven, call us — an adjustment takes only minutes
+• If your bite feels off or uneven, call us.
+Adjusting it takes only a few minutes.

 Long-Term Care

-• Brush twice daily and floss once daily — crowns don't get cavities, but the underlying tooth can
+• Brush twice a day and floss once a day.
+Crowns do not get cavities but the tooth under them can.

-• Pay special attention to where the crown meets the gum line
+• Pay extra attention to where the crown meets the gum line

-• Use a water flosser for bridges to clean underneath the pontic (fake tooth)
+• Use a water flosser for bridges to clean under the false tooth in the middle

-• Avoid chewing ice, hard candy, or using your teeth as tools
+• Do not chew ice, hard candy, or use your teeth as tools

 • If you grind your teeth at night, wear a nightguard to protect your crown

-• Attend regular dental cleanings every 6 months
+• Come in for regular cleanings every 6 months

 Sensitivity After Crown Placement

-• Sensitivity to temperature, pressure, or sweet foods is common for 1–2 weeks
+• Sensitivity to temperature, pressure, or sweets is common for 1 to 2 weeks

 After Dental Fillings

-Dental fillings are one of the most common procedures and require minimal post-operative care.
-Most patients experience no discomfort at all.
+Dental fillings are one of our most common procedures and usually need very little aftercare.
+Most patients feel totally fine.

 Composite (White) Fillings

-• You can eat immediately — composite fillings harden instantly under the curing light
+• You can eat right away.
+Composite fillings harden instantly under the curing light.

-• Wait until numbness wears off (2–3 hours) to avoid biting your cheek or tongue
+• Wait until the numbness is gone (2 to 3 hours) to avoid accidentally biting your cheek or tongue

-• Some cold sensitivity is normal for 1–2 weeks as the tooth adjusts
+• Some cold sensitivity is normal for 1 to 2 weeks as the tooth adjusts

-• If your bite feels uneven, call us for a quick adjustment
+• If your bite feels off, call us for a quick adjustment

 Long-Term Care

-• Avoid staining foods/beverages (coffee, red wine, berries) for 48 hours to minimize staining
+• Avoid staining foods and drinks like coffee, red wine, and berries for 48 hours to reduce staining

-• Composite fillings can last 7–10+ years with good care
+• Composite fillings can last 7 to 10 years or more with good care

 Amalgam (Silver) Fillings

-• Eat soft foods and chew on the opposite side for the first day
+• Eat soft foods and chew on the other side for the first day

-• Sensitivity to temperature is common for 1–2 weeks
+• Sensitivity to temperature is common for 1 to 2 weeks

 Long-Term Care

-• Amalgam fillings are extremely durable and can last 10–15+ years
+• Amalgam fillings are very tough and can last 10 to 15 years or more

-• Brush and floss normally once fully hardened
+• Brush and floss normally once the filling has fully hardened

 • Avoid chewing ice or hard objects to prevent cracking